Admission & Aid

 The Psychology Department awards up to two fellowships for students committed to serving individuals from culturally diverse and under-served populations through their research and clinical work.
 Please see the OUTREACH Fellowship page for more information.

-Effective Fall 2019, all students who are enrolled full-time in the Clinical Ph.D. program and are in good standing will be eligible for 100% tuition remission until the end of their 6th year in the program.
-Students who wish to continue their studies past a 6th year will need to petition the program for continued tuition remission (not guaranteed after year 6).
+Effective fall 2019, all students who are enrolled full-time in the Clinical PhD program and are in good standing will be eligible for 100% tuition remission until the end of their sixth year in the program.
+Students who wish to continue their studies past a sixth year will need to petition the program for continued tuition remission (not guaranteed after Year 6).
 This is outlined in the doctoral manual.
+In addition, all students will receive a $10,000 annual stipend for their first three years of full-time study in the Clinical PhD program.

-The Office of the Bursar is your best resource for getting information about your financial aid award.
+The Office of Student Financial Services is your best resource for getting information about your financial aid award.
 The material below is provided as a helpful guide specifically for students in the doctoral program in clinical psychology.
-However, if there are inconsistencies between this information and that provided to you by the Office of the Bursar, the Bursar's Office ruling stands.
+However, if there are inconsistencies between this information and that provided to you by the Office of Student Financial Services, the Office of Student Financial Services's ruling stands.

 Tuition & Program Costs